-PHYL 142L Human Anatomy and Physiology Lab II (1) KCC AA/DY
+PHYL 142L Human Anatomy and Physiology Lab II (1) KCC AA/DY and KCC AS/NS

-3 hours lab per week Prerequisite(s): Credit or concurrent enrollment in PHYL 142 or credit in ZOOL 142.
-Recommended Preparation: CHEM 100 or a higher-level chemistry course or a higherlevel biochemistry course; and BIOL 101 or a higher-level biology course or a higherlevel zoology course.
+Prerequisite(s): Credit or concurrent enrollment in PHYL 142 or credit in ZOOL 142.
+Recommended Preparation: CHEM 100 or a higher-level chemistry course or a higher-level biochemistry course; and BIOL 101 or a higher-level biology course or a higher-level zoology course.